zopefoundation/zope.testrunner/src/zope/testrunner/tests/testrunner-subunit-v2.rst

 There is an 'inprogress' status event for the start of each test and a 'success' status event for each successful test.

-Zope layer set up and tear down events are represented as tests tagged with 'zope:layer'.
+Zope layer setup and teardown events are represented as tests tagged with 'zope:layer'.
 This allows them to be distinguished from actual tests, provides a place for the layer timing information in the subunit stream and allows us to include error information if necessary.